maazkhandev75/BrickBreaker/README.md

    - Start the game with a set number of lives.
    - Lose a life each time the ball falls off the screen.
    - Game ends when all lives are lost.

+## 📄 License

+This project is licensed under the MIT License.

 ## 📥 Installation